Wadee-gh/de/README.md

 ### Database

-create local database, and restore it from sql/dump.sql
+create local database, and restore it from sql/dump.sql you can find this file on the dev branch.
+Ask for latest version if you run into any problem using it.

 ### configuration